panosstav/panosstav.github.io/_pages/cv.md

   - Preliminary design of a ∼72,000 tn DWT Panamax Bulk Carrier

 - **Jan 2022 - Jul 2023**
-  - Diploma Thesis - "Operational Assessment of Marine Diesel Generators using Data"
+  - Operational Assessment of Marine Diesel Generators using Data